 If you are an international student, you can take advantage of the scholarship and other financial aid opportunities listed below.

-All admitted international students are considered for the Monterey Institute Merit Scholarship, ranging from $4,000 to $16,000 per academic year.
+All admitted international students are considered for the MIIS Merit Scholarship, ranging from $4,000 to $16,000 per academic year.
 To be considered, please submit your completed application by one of our priority scholarship deadlines.

 We also encourage you to apply for other scholarships.
 For your convenience, the Office of Student Financial Services has compiled a list of Outside Scholarships that provide scholarships, fellowships, and grants to international students.